Politics in Pristina: Politics in the 1990s

 After Slobodan Milošević rose to power in December 1989 the Parliament of the Autonomous Province of Kosovo and Metohija was dissolved.
 Schools and the university were closed, the national TV, RTP (the Radiotelevision of Pristina) stopped transmitting the Albanian part and around 200,000 Kosovan-Albanians were dismissed from their employment.
 This led to an institutional organisation within Kosovo in the early 1990s.
 The Democratic League of Kosovo (LDK) was established as a democratic party in 1989 and gained major support within a short time.
 In 1992, the LDK, led by Ibrahim Rugova, organised the first elections in Kosovo.
 In Serbia these elections were considered illegal while Rugova and the LDK described them as democratic.
 The turnout was very high and the elections were organised in two levels: for the president of Kosovo and for the Parliament.
 The LDK won over 90%.
 Ibrahim Rugova was elected president.
 The Coordinative Party Council who consisted of most of the Kosovan-Albanian parties was formed in Kosovo after political pluralism was allowed in the late 1980s.
 The newly formed Parliament of Kosovo in 1992 did not function regularly because of the political conditions, but it created the commissions who would function as ministries within Kosovo.
 The Commissions were: the Commission for Education, Commission for Culture, Commission for Health, and the Commission for Solidarity.
 The commission established a parallel governing-system, opened Albanian language schools and was recognised as a legitimate executive within the population.
 The funds needed for the organisation of the parallel system were raised from two sources: 3% from a funding plan established by the Kosovo Government in Exile, and from The Financial Council of Kosovo.
 Although formally they were elected the local nomenclature was almost non-existent because the competences were taken over by the commissions which functioned as a form of national government.
 The second elections were organised in 1998, but organisation was poor as the region had been subject to war since 1997.

 2000

 The national and local elections held in 2000 in Kosovo were the first democratic elections held after the war.
 The elections were expected with massive support of the population and were seen as the first step of Kosovo towards democracy.
 OSCE was the organiser of the elections in accordance with the political factor of Kosovo.
 The elections took place in October and the number of participating voters was remarkably high.
 In Pristina the LDK came out as the first party collecting 65.2% of the votes.
 The second party was, at that time, the newly formed PDK with 20.8%.
 Salih Gashi was elected Mayor of Pristina and held the position until 2002.
-Berim Ramosaj was the executive head-chief from 2000-2002.
+Berim Ramosaj was the executive head-chief from 2000 to 2002.